MuhammadHanzalaIqbal/fantasy-polymarket/README.md

         * Sends the fee portion to the Treasury (3).
         * Mints net FTK to the user (amount - fee).
 * Role in the ecosystem: Serves as gateway + revenue choke point.
 All FTK originates here.
-3. Treasury
-Purpose: Central storage for all fees collected by the protocol.
-Must be rewritten for other strategy (I forgot what it was tho)
-Role: Holds the funds safely and allows admin-controlled withdrawals for operations, liquidity, or buybacks.
-How it connects:
-  * DepositRouter sends the deposit fee directly to Treasury during the deposit call.
-  * Treasury keeps track of balances of multiple ERC20 tokens (e.g., USDC, FTK).
-  * Admin (or multisig) can withdraw funds to fund operations, provide liquidity for player markets, or buy back FTK.

 4. Player Market
 * Allows users to acquire exposure to players’ performance (like prediction markets).
 * Maintains liquidity pools for each player (or a pooled AMM).